Rhizome-Conifer/conifer/README.md

 4). `docker-compose up -d`

-(The `init-default.sh` is a convenience script that copies [webrecorder/webrecorder_sample.env](webrecorder/webrecorder_sample.env) -> `webrecorder/webrecorder.env` and creates keys for session encryption.)
+(The `init-default.sh` is a convenience script that copies [wr_sample.env](wr.env) -> `wr.env` and creates keys for session encryption.)

 Point your browser to port `http://<DOCKER HOST>:8089/` to view the Webrecorder.

 ### Configuration

-Webrecorder is fully configured from `webrecorder/config.yaml`, which includes full settings for the application.
+Webrecorder is fully configured from `wr.yaml`, which includes full settings for the application and various containers.

 Archived data (WARCs) are stored locally under the `./data/` directory, and all metadata and user info is stored in a persistent Redis instance.

-Useful environment and deployment settings are loaded from `webrecorder/webrecorder.env` and can be overriden per-deployment.
+Useful environment and deployment settings are loaded from `wr.env` and can be overriden per-deployment.

 Following are a few of these settings:

 #### Storage

-The `DEFAULT_STORAGE` option in `webrecorder.env` configures storage options.
+The `DEFAULT_STORAGE` option in `wr.env` configures storage options.
 Default is just the local file system.

 Currently, `s3` is also supported.
-To use s3, set `DEFAULT_STORAGE=s3` and fill in the additional auth settings in `webrecorder.env`
+To use s3, set `DEFAULT_STORAGE=s3` and fill in the additional auth settings in `wr.env`

-With default local storage, archived data is kept in the `./data/accounts` directory only.
+With default local storage, archived data is kept in the `./data/warcs` directory only.

 #### Mail